JakubNaskretski/To-Do-Reminder-App/README.md

 ![There should be screen shoot from the app](/Design/Screenshoots/ToDo2.png)

-Newly created object is being placed in to do window.
+Newly created object is being placed in the todo window.

 ![There should be screen shoot from the app](/Design/Screenshoots/ToDo3.png)